mfelt/mfelt.github.io/index.md

 <br>
 I am an insightful, results-driven employee motivated to drive projects from start to finish as part of a dynamic team.
 I have hands-on experience engaging in all stages of product development, including defining requirements, design, testing, and support.
-My strengths include innovative business solutions, product management, expert customer relations, user expirience improvement, and UI design.
+My strengths include innovative business solutions, product management, expert customer relations, user experience improvement, and UI design.

 {% include h2 text="Skills" %}